mother and son on rooftop

 The Takeaway

-Personal loans can offer flexibility when you’re looking for funds for a variety of uses, and typically have lower interest rates than credit cards.
+Personal loans can offer flexibility when you’re looking for funds for a variety of uses, and they typically have lower interest rates than credit cards.
 Depending on your financial needs and financial circumstances, there may be a personal loan that fits.
 Comparing multiple lenders is a good way to make sure you’re getting a personal loan that works for you.

 Think twice before turning to high-interest credit cards.
 Consider a SoFi personal loan instead.
 SoFi offers competitive fixed rates and same-day funding.
-Checking your rate takes just a minute.
+See your rate in minutes.

-SoFi’s Personal Loan was named NerdWallet’s 2024 winner for Best Personal Loan overall.
+SoFi’s Personal Loan was named a NerdWallet 2026 winner for Best Personal Loan for Large Loan Amounts.

 FAQ